David-England/David-England/README.md

-My name is David England, and I'm new to the world of coding.
-Current interests include C# and SQL, as well as all things physics.
+My name is David England, and I'm a developer using C# and SQL.